vineeth122/NSTP/README.md

 # NSTP

-This project was a part of a submission to the cybersecurity course CY6740 Network Security.
-The goal of the project was to understand trust relationships between PKI participants, learn to detect and mitigate attacks against PKI.
-The assignment required students to implement TLS-style secure transport layer for TCP connections.

 Here we are trying to replicate the Network Security Transport Protocol (NSTP) that uses a Public Key Infrastructure (PKI) to authenticate participants allowing access to a centralized key-value store.
 Each participant uses a local certificate authority database and online certificate status servers to verify the identity of peers.